FP&A Board Maturity Model: Best-in-class FP&A and how to get there

 Our task was to evaluate the company’s distributors across different geographies from different perspectives.
 After the evaluation, we had to deliver a complete document of findings, assessment, conclusion, and recommendation about each distributor in the region.

 As a Project leader, I started to build the team from different functions to help in evaluating the distributors from all dimensions (People, Market, distribution, infrastructure, financial capabilities, etc.).
-After forming the team, I had to agree with them on the project objectives, plan the time frame and scope, in addition to setting together the evaluation criteria and how to score every element.
+After forming the team, I had to agree with them on the project objectives, plan the time frame and scope, in addition, to set together the evaluation criteria and how to score every element.

 After productive brainstorming discussion with the project members, we created questionnaires, scoring and evaluation templates to help us standardise the outcomes from the distributor’s field visits.